Introduction To Women’s rights in India

 There was a requirement of the upliftment of the women and above all, legislation.
 Currently, India has numbers of legislation regarding the protection of women and their rights.
 The country has even ratified the CEDAW (the convention for the elimination of all forms of discrimination against women) in addition to this some more provisions safeguarding the status of females in the country are passed.
 Some of them are mentioned below.

-The supreme law of the land contains various provisions relating to the rights of the women.
+The supreme law of the land contains various provisions relating to the rights of women.
 These provisions are as follows:-

 - Air India v.
 Nargesh Meerza:-The Supreme Court struck down the offending regulations of Air India and Indian Airlines that provided then an air hostess would retire on attaining the age of 35 years, or on the first pregnancy, whichever was earlier.

-- Art.
-15 – prohibition of discrimination: – Art.
+- Article 15 – prohibition of discrimination: – Art.
 15(1) prohibits the state from discriminating on the basis of religion, race, case, sex, or place of birth.
 Art 15(3) allows the state to make special provisions for women and children.

 - B. Muthamma v.
 Union of India:- The Supreme Court held that a provision of the service rules requiring a female employee to obtain permission to obtain the permission of the government in writing before getting married and denying her the right to be promoted on the ground of her being married was discriminatory.